SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/queues/queue-viewer.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/7/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: db892f88-5c13-4607-a38c-8845b35ab8b2
-description: "Learn about Queue Viewer in Exchange 2016."
+description: "Summary: Learn about Queue Viewer in Exchange 2016."
 ---

 # Queue Viewer

-Learn about Queue Viewer in Exchange 2016.
+ **Summary**: Learn about Queue Viewer in Exchange 2016.

 Queue Viewer is part of the Exchange Toolbox that's installed on Mailbox servers and Edge Transport server in Exchange Server 2016.
 Queue Viewer is an Microsoft Management Console (MMC) snap-in that you can use to view information about and take action on queues and messages in queues.
 Queue Viewer is useful for troubleshooting mail flow issues and identifying spam.